 Rule Reference: §809.113(b)

-G-400: Failure to Comply with Texas Workforce Commission Rules and Board Policies
+G-500: Failure to Comply with TWC Rules, TWC Policies, and Board Policies

-Boards must ensure that parents and providers comply with TWC rules.
+Boards must ensure that parents and providers comply with TWC rules, TWC policies, and Board Policies.

-TWC, the Board or the Board’s child care contractor may consider failure by a provider or parent to comply with TWC rules as an act that may warrant corrective and adverse action as detailed in .
+TWC, the Board or the Board’s child care contractor may consider failure by a provider, parent, or other contracted entity to comply with TWC rules as an act that may warrant corrective and adverse action as detailed in G-700.

-Failure by a provider or parent to comply with TWC Chapter 809 rules must be considered a breach of contract, which may result in corrective action.’
+Failure by a provider, parent, or other contracted entity to comply with TWC Chapter 809 rules must be considered a breach of contract, which may result in corrective action as detailed in G-700.

+The Board shall develop and implement a system to monitor providers for compliance with Commission rules and Agency and Board policies.
+The monitoring system must include in-person site visits to providers.

+TWC may issue an intent to sanction, a sanction, a penalty, or other corrective action if a Board does not comply with the requirements of the rules and procedures set forth in Chapter 802, Subchapters G and H of this title, except to the extent that such sections are clearly inapplicable or contrary to provisions set out under this chapter.
+The director of TWC’s Child Care Services Division determines whether a corrective action or sanction shall be imposed, including whether it is appropriate to impose a sanction level on the Board and whether it is appropriate to assign a penalty.

 Rule Reference: §809.114